 Tantalus

-Zeus had a son named Tantalus and the gods were prone to him.
+Zeus had a son named Tantalus and all the Gods really liked him.
 As time passed by he had gotten more spoiled and started misusing their kindness and he provoked their patience.

-Instead of killing him, they made him stand on water, unable to reach it, and be surrounded by fruit, unable to eat.
+Instead of killing him, they made him stand on water, unable to reach it, and be surrounded by fruit, all of which he was unable to eat.

 Orpheus and Eurydice